 Vaccines make sure to protect our feline friends from life-risking disease, but how do they do it?
 By exposing their bodies to pathogens that have been altered in such a way that they offer no harm but only make the body ready to handle future encounters with the same pathogens easily.

 Usually, cat vaccination is divided into two categories: Core and Non-Core vaccines.
 Although core vaccines are essential for your cat’s longevity as they prevent common and severe disease, whereas non-core vaccines are optional.
-Depending on your cat’s temperament, behavior, and lifestyle, you may opt to get a non-core vaccine.
+Depending on your cat’s temperament, behaviour, and lifestyle, you may opt to get a non-core vaccine.

 Vaccines That Come Under Core Category: